Skip to content

 Leviticus 23: 15

-The ‘day after the Sabbath’ mentioned here is the Feast of First Fruits which the Torah scheduled on the first ‘day after sabbath’ right after Passover.
+The ‘day after the Sabbath’ mentioned here is the Feast of First Fruits which the Torah scheduled on the first ‘day after sabbath’ right after Passover (Pesach).
 The day of the week that Passover falls on varies from year to year.
 The count from that First Fruits Festival would go according to these Torah instructions:

-Count off fifty days up to the day after the seventh Sabbath, and then present an offering of new grain to the Lord.
+Count off fifty days up to the day after the seventh Sabbath (Shabbat), and then present an offering of new grain to the Lord.
 17 From wherever you live, bring two loaves made of two-tenths of an ephah of the finest flour, baked with yeast, as a wave offering of firstfruits to the Lord.
 18 Present with this bread seven male lambs, each a year old and without defect, one young bull and two rams.
 They will be a burnt offering to the Lord, together with their grain offerings and drink offerings—a food offering, an aroma pleasing to the Lord.
 19 Then sacrifice one male goat for a sin offering and two lambs, each a year old, for a fellowship offering.
 20 The priest is to wave the two lambs before the Lord as a wave offering, together with the bread of the firstfruits.
 They are a sacred offering to the Lord for the priest.
 21 On that same day you are to proclaim a sacred assembly and do no regular work.
 This is to be a lasting ordinance for the generations to come, wherever you live.

 Leviticus 23: 16-21

-So, we should recognize that Moses gave no explicit connection between the Ten Commandments and Shavuot.
+So, we should recognize that Moses (Moshe) gave no explicit connection between the Ten Commandments and Shavuot.
 Rather, he laid out a timetable of 7 * 7 +1 = 50 days from First Fruits with sacrificial instructions given for Shavuot.
 This explains why Shavuot is also called Pentecost.
 Since the Jewish nation discontinued the sacrificial system after the destruction of the Second Temple in 70 CE, and with the reasonably inferred timing to the Ten Commandments, we understand how the focus for Shavuot came to center on the Ten Commandments rather than First Fruits after 70 CE.

-Pentecost in Brit Chadasha
+Shavuot in Brit Chadasha

 The third tradition for Shavuot originates in the Brit Chadasha.
 Fifty days after the First Fruits when Yeshua rose from the dead, with scheduling of the feasts as per Moses’ explicit instructions in the Torah reviewed above, the Brit Chadasha recounts: